-The contractor will have to prepare Site Specific Labour Management Plan, an Occupational Health and Safety Plan as well as a Community Health & Safety plan according to Sindh Occupational Safety and Health Act 2017 while adhering to the ESS2 - Labor and Working Conditions as well as Labour Management Procedure (LMP) and will submit it to the PIU for review and approval.
+- The specific Labour Management Plan, OH&S Plan and Community H&S Plan will be developed according to the Sindh Occupational Safety and Health Act 2017 while adhering to the ESS2 Labor and Working Conditions as well as Labour Management Procedure (LMP) and will submit it to the PIU for review and approval.
 When approved, the contractor will implement the plan during the construction period.
-This plan will need to describe all jobs, their risks, and the controls that will reduce risks; these controls may include PPEs, restrictions on activities or locations, and other measures.
-The plan also needs to describe what type of training will be given to the workers.
-Those who work near water, at heights, and with heavy equipment will need special training so those hazards can be managed and minimized.

-- The contractor will ensure the use of Personal Protective Equipment (PPEs) for his labours during the construction period; OHS Training5. - The contractor will train his crews on the aspects covered in the above-described Plan; - The contractor shall fence the working area and unauthorized shall not be allowed to enter the area; - The contractor will hire an HSE officer with adequate experience to address the above impacts. - The Contractor will display signboards and banners about traffic diversion at places on detour routes; - Provision of speed breakers at appropriate places in consultation with/approval of the Engineer which should be removed after completion of the project; - Establish and obey speed limits; - The Contractor will maintain workers' hygienic conditions in labour camps. - The Contractor shall make available the first aid kit and bandages at all times and all the sites.
+This plan will describe all jobs, their risks, and the controls that will reduce risks; these controls may include PPEs, restrictions on activities or locations, and other measures.
+The plan also describe the types of training which will be given to the workers.
+Those who work near water, at heights, and with heavy equipment will need special training so those hazards can be managed and minimized. - All the relevant Personal Protective Equipment (PPEs) will be provided to the labour on the job, and their use will be ensured during the construction activities - The contractor will train his crews on the aspects covered in the above-described Plan; - The contractor shall fence the working area and unauthorized shall not be allowed to enter the area: - The contractor will hire an HSE officer with adequate experience to address the above impacts. - The Contractor will display signboards and banners about traffic diversion at places on detour routes; - Provision of speed breakers will be made at appropriate places in consultation with/approval of the Engineer, which should be removed after completion of the project; - The Contractor will be maintained workers' hygienic conditions in labour camps. - The Contractor shall make available the first aid kit, snake bite kit and bandages available at all times and at all the sites.
 Moreover, paramedic staff will be available on-site and the cost of hiring will be a part of the BOQ item.
-The location of these kits shall be marked and shall be easy to access by all. - No private property without permission of the owner will be used for transportation; - Drivers will fix the net on containers while transporting stones and sand etc. - Community liaison will be maintained during the construction stage and GRM will be established to address complaints related to safety hazards.
+The location of these kits shall be marked and shall be easy to access by all. - No private property without permission of the owner will be used for transportation; - Community liaison will be maintained during the construction stage and GRM will be established to address complaints related to safety hazards.

-The contractor will also prepare an emergency response plan to address events such as urban floods, fires, earthquakes, injury/death, and accidents.
+The contractor will also prepare an emergency preparedness & response plan to address events such as urban floods, fires, earthquakes, injury/death, and accidents.